willstutely/Techdegree-Proj-4/README.md

 For style customization, jQuery was attached to this project, and the fadeOut() and fadeIn() animations were used on the blue hearts in the "removeLife()" method in the Game Class.

-On the "Congratulations, you won!" page the original phrase is displayed.
+On the "Congratulations, you won!" page the original phrase is displayed with the first letter of each word capitalized.

 A new method in the Game Class "clearGameBoard()" was created to handle resetting the hearts, removing the old phrase, etc. with the goal of keeping the "gameOver()" method cleaner.